HristoZA/arm-practicals/README.md

 # ARM Assembly Practicals

 This will serve as a walkthrough to the assembly practicals for CSC212.
-I am no expert on the subject, but hopefully this content will help with the new arm module.
+My knowledge of this subject is limited, and these code snippets are just for reference.
+Feel free to correct me anywhere you see something incorrect.
+You can do so by makinga pull request (preffered) or by emailing me at [3556336@myuwc.ac.za](mailto:3556336@myuwc.ac.za)

 I have left out some of practicals 1's questions because they're very bad questions to ask at our skill level, but the others are all there.